-It is important to understand the varying missile systems fielded by the PLARF in order to devise adequate countermeasures.
-Each missile described below will include whether the missile is confirmed to be armed with a nuclear warhead, a conventional warhead, or if it is dual-capable; in other words, if there are conventional and nuclear variants of the same missile.
+It is important to understand the varying missile systems fielded by the PLARF in order to devise adequate countermeasures, Each missile described below will include whether the missile is confirmed to be armed with a nuclear warhead, a conventional warhead, or if it is dual-capable; in other words, if there are conventional and nuclear variants of the same missile.
 China has an estimated 2,300-2,400 ballistic missiles in total, including about ninety ICBMs and approximately 320 nuclear warheads.
-More than half of China's nuclear capability resides in the PLARF; the rest are particular has benefited from this stance, with every Pakistani solid-fueled ballistic missile constructed with Chinese assistance since the early 1990s.
-In 1981, China supplied Pakistan with CHIC-4 bombs-a potential delivery system for Pakistan's then nascent nuclear weapons program-and as much as fifty kilograms of highly enriched uranium, ten tons of natural uranium hexafluoride (a chemical compound that can be placed in centrifuges to produce highly enriched uranium for nuclear reactors or weapons), and five tons of UF6 enriched to 3 percent, capable of producing uranium suitable for nuclear reactors.
-Possessing a nuclear capability requires two distinct but vital programs-a program to construct a nuclear warhead, and a program to design a delivery system for a nuclear either stockpiled or launched from submarines, along with a handful of nuclear gravity bombs for the PLA air force, specifically for use by the H-6K bomber.
+More than half of China's nuclear capability resides in the PLARF; the rest are either stockpiled or launched from submarines, along with a handful of nuclear gravity bombs for the PLA air force, specifically for use by the H-6K bomber.18